Graph Defense Diffusion Model: Experiments Detail

 \subsection{Dataset}

 The statistics are listed in Tabel~\ref{tab:dataset}.
-Cora and Citeseer are citation networks where nodes represent papers from seven and six research categories, respectively, and edges denote citation links.
-Chameleon is a Wikipedia graph with edges representing mutual links and nodes often connect to different classes.
+Cora, Citeseer and Pubmed are citation networks where nodes represent papers from seven,six and three research categories, respectively, and edges denote citation links.